chrismartel/ECSE415-Project-G7/README.md

 ## Detection and Localization

-The detection and classification code is located in `./detection/detection.ipynb` and can be run locally or with Google Colab by downloading the image sequences dataset and importing the tools directory (`./detection/tools`) to the Colab runtime.
+The detection and classification code is located in `./detection/detection.ipynb` and can be run locally or with Google Colab by uploading the image sequences dataset to the Colab runtime.

 #### Paths